On the statistical theory of self-gravitating collisionless dark matter flow: Scale and redshift variation of velocity and density distributions: Probability distributions of velocity field

-The general kurtosis for the distribution of pairwise velocity $\Delta u_{L} $ on small scales can be calculated from Eq. \eqref{ZEqnNum258992} are listed in Table \ref{tab:4} and agrees well with N-body simulation.
-Table \ref{tab:4} lists the generalized kurtosis of three types of velocities on small and large scales, both from simulations and corresponding models.
+The general kurtosis for the distribution of pairwise velocity $\Delta u_{L}$ on small scales can be calculated from Eq. \eqref{ZEqnNum258992} and listed in Table \ref{tab:4}.
+The model agrees well with the N-body simulation.
+In addition, Table \ref{tab:4} lists the generalized kurtosis of three types of velocities on both small and large scales, both from models and from simulations.
 Again, the pairwise velocity $\Delta u_{L} $ is usually approximated by an exponential (Laplace) distribution \citep{Sheth:1996-The-distribution-of-pairwise-p}.
-This seems not accurate as the generalized kurtosis of distribution of$\Delta u_{L} $ from N-body simulations does not agree with that of exponential distribution on both small and large scales (see Table \ref{tab:4}).
+This seems not accurate, as the generalized kurtosis of the distribution of $\Delta u_{L} $ from N-body simulations does not agree with that of the exponential distribution on both small and large scales (see Table \ref{tab:4}).